-On the whole that seems a good deal for a large-cap business growing net profits at a double digit clip.
-Speaking of which, Schwab has tripled its net profit over the past five years and the direction of travel looks to be only going one way.
-An earnings yield of over 5.5% plus the prospect of a few more years of double digit earnings growth?
-Sounds good, but there’s a caveat which I’ll mention later on.
+Readers will no doubt realize where this apparent discrepancy comes from.
+Schwab’s valuation has contracted sharply over the course of the past year, falling from 27x earnings to under 18x earnings.
+On the whole, that seems a good deal for a large-cap business growing net profits at a double-digit clip.
+Schwab has tripled its net profit over the past five years and the direction of travel looks to be only going one way.
+An earnings yield topping 5.5% and the prospect of more years of double-digit growth?
+Yes, that sounds good, but there’s a caveat which I’ll mention later on.

 I also like how Schwab makes most of its profit.
 A lot of folks would guess that a broker would make its money through trading fees – you know those pesky $5-$10 commissions you pay for every trade.
 In Schwab’s case, these fees actually make up less than a tenth of annual revenue.
 That is down from circa 25% back in 2000.
 The lion’s share – around 53% to be precise – of company profit is made from net interest generated by client cash held in Schwab accounts.
 Back in 2000, the comparable figure for this revenue source was also 25%.
 Now, this should be good for Schwab in the short term because interest rates are rising.
 In the long-run the trend is also positive since this revenue source is more stable than commissions – with the latter dropping due to fierce competition and electronic trading.